bradf83/react-tailwind-okta/README.md

 ## Gotcha's So Far

 * When setting up TailwindCSS, could not name the `tail.js` file as `tailwind.js` there is a bug with that name on windows.

+## TODO

+* Auth with Okta
+* Protected and unprotected route
+* Context for Auth that wraps entire application